© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Castell Dinas is a scheduled monument protected by Cadw under reference BR015.
 View the official record →

-Castell Dinas is a prehistoric hillfort situated in Breconshire, Wales, positioned to command views across the surrounding landscape.
+Castell Dinas is a prehistoric hillfort situated in Breconshire, Wales, dating to the Iron Age period.
 It is designated a Scheduled Ancient Monument by Cadw under reference BR015.

 Castell Dinas dates from the prehistoric period, and is classified as a hillfort.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Castell Dinas is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is BR015.